Cactoidal/Time-Crystal/godot/README.md

 I should mention here the economics of the game.
 Since so many actions cost LINK, the game contracts need to be self-sufficient.
 Therefore, whenever a player wants to start a game session, they will first spend some fixed amount of LINK to cover the costs.

 And loot.
-Both Paramecium and Node parts can drop from winning games, and can be used to construct strong Parameciums or better defenses.
+Both Paramecium and Node parts can drop from winning games, and can be used to construct stronger Paramecia or better defenses.

 https://github.com/Cactoidal/Time-Crystal/assets/115384394/e42689b9-18ff-4532-94d6-2b21a03d3b2d